LGBTQ people: History

 The history of LGBTQ people dates back to the first recorded instances of same-sex love and diverse gender identities and sexualities in cultures around the world.
-In many cultures this history has involved marginalization and persecution, such that these histories have only in recent decades been pursued and interwoven into more mainstream historical narratives.
+Male and female homoerotic relations, as well as transgender expression and gender variance, have been documented globally across both premodern and modern eras, often shaped by locally specific frameworks rather than fixed identities.
+In many cultures, however, this history has involved sustained marginalization and persecution—intensified by colonial legal codes, religious prohibitions, and the pathologizing frameworks of modern medical science—such that these histories have only in recent decades been systematically pursued and interwoven into more mainstream historical narratives.

 In 1994, the annual observance of LGBT History Month began in the United States, and it has since been picked up in other countries.
 This observance involves highlighting the history of the people, LGBTQ rights and related civil rights movements.
 It is observed during October in the United States, to include National Coming Out Day on October 11.
 In the United Kingdom it has been observed during February since 2005: Section 28, which had prohibited local authorities from "promoting" homosexuality was repealed in England and Wales in 2003, while the same legislation (named Section 2a in the Scottish legislation) was repealed by the Scottish parliament in 2000.
 A celebrated achievement in LGBTQ history occurred when Queen Beatrix signed a law making Netherlands the first country to legalize same-sex marriage in 2001, and another when Ireland became the first country to legalise same-sex marriage by popular vote in 2015.